raspberrypilearning/lego-data-dash/en/step_1.md

 ### Downloads

---- collapse ---
----
-title: Installing the BuildHAT python library
----

-Open a terminal window on your Raspberry Pi by pressing `Ctrl + Alt + T`.

-At the prompt type: `pip3 install buildhat`

-Press Enter and wait for the 'installation completed' message.

---- /collapse ---

 --- /collapse ---

 Before you begin, you'll need to have setup your Raspberry Pi Computer and attached your LEGO BuildHAT: